laravel/docs/seeding.md

 <a name="introduction"></a>
 ## Introduction

-Laravel includes a simple method of seeding your database with test data using seed classes.
+Laravel includes the ability to seed your database with test data using seed classes.
 All seed classes are stored in the `database/seeders` directory.
-Seed classes may have any name you wish, but probably should follow some sensible convention, such as `UserSeeder`, etc. By default, a `DatabaseSeeder` class is defined for you.
+By default, a `DatabaseSeeder` class is defined for you.
 From this class, you may use the `call` method to run other seed classes, allowing you to control the seeding order.

+> {tip} [Mass assignment protection](/docs/{{version}}/eloquent#mass-assignment) is automatically disabled during database seeding.

 <a name="writing-seeders"></a>
 ## Writing Seeders